civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 18

-  **(1)** Subject to this Division, service on **a parliamentary entity** of a garnishee summons, together with a copy of the order against **a** debtor and an application in the prescribed form, binds the **parliamentary entity**, 15 days after the day on which those documents are served.
+  **(1)** Subject to this Division, service on a parliamentary entity of a garnishee summons, together with a copy of the order against a debtor and an application in the prescribed form, binds the parliamentary entity, 15 days after the day on which those documents are served.

-  **(2)** **A** garnishee summons served on **the parliamentary entity** is of no effect unless it is served in the first **45** days following the first day on which it could have been validly served.
+  **(2)** A garnishee summons served on the parliamentary entity is of no effect unless it is served in the first 45 days following the first day on which it could have been validly served.

   **(3)** The garnishee summons ceases to bind the parliamentary entity after the periods and in the circumstances specified in the regulations.

 ### Section 19

-  **(1)** Service of documents on **a parliamentary entity** in connection with garnishment proceedings permitted by this Division must be effected at the place specified in the regulations.
+  **(1)** Service of documents on a parliamentary entity in connection with garnishment proceedings permitted by this Division must be effected at the place specified in the regulations.

   **(2)** In addition to any method of service permitted by the law of a province, service of documents under subsection (1) may be effected by any prescribed method.

-> **Explanatory Note**:
-> Existing text of sections 18 and 19:
-> *Existing Text*:
-> > Subject to this Division, service on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer of a garnishee summons, together with a copy of the judgment or order against the debtor and an application in the prescribed form, binds the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, 15 days after the day on which those documents are served.
-> > A garnishee summons served on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer is of no effect unless it is served on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, in the first 30 days following the first day on which it could have been validly served on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be.
-> > Service of documents on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer in connection with garnishment proceedings permitted by this Division must be effected at the place specified in the regulations.
-> > In addition to any method of service permitted by the law of a province, service of documents on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Office, office of the Conflict of Interest and Ethics Commissioner or Parliamentary Protective Service under subsection (1) may be effected by registered mail, whether within or outside the province, or by any other method prescribed.
-> > If service of a document on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner or Parliamentary Protective Service is effected by registered mail, the document shall be deemed to be served on the day of its receipt by the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner or Parliamentary Protective Service, as the case may be.

 ### Section 96